thisredone/pry.coffee/readme.md

 ~~~

+PRYINPUTCOLOR env variable makes pryjs also color typed coffeescript (not only output)
 If things seem slow to you PRYBLEAK environment variable disables coloring of the code speeding things up considerably.

 ### Extra Commands